GenesisFR/DS1TroubleshootingGuide/README.md

 \<path-to-docs-LOA\> = `%USERPROFILE%\Documents\Dungeon Siege LOA`
 \<path-to-game\> = your installation directory (ex: `%ProgramFiles(x86)%\Steam\steamapps\common\Dungeon Siege 1`)

-Please note that while this document is based on the Steam version (combined with [Killah's fix](#enable-loa)), I did my best to accommodate retail users and those not using LOA.
+Please note that while this document is based on the Steam version (combined with the [LOA fix](#enable-loa)), I did my best to accommodate retail users and those not using LOA.
 Some steps may be different and a few issues may not happen on the retail version.

 # Guides